kevincvanhorn/lexathon-mips/README.md

 Added shuffle option.

 Game can now read player answer and search for it in dictionary.
-Refining search algorithm.

 10.14.16

-Finished search algorithm.
+It's hard to make words without vowels isn't.

-Now need to implement scoring system and timing system.
+Middle letter is now always a vowel so you can make more words!